Back to blog

 Final Thoughts

-SKAN 4.0 doesn’t just add features—it fundamentally shifts how we measure and optimize performance in a privacy-first ecosystem.
-For Apple Search Ads, it unlocks long-awaited visibility into delayed conversions and deeper campaign segmentation.
+SKAN 4.0 doesn't just add features—it fundamentally shifted how we measure and optimize performance in a privacy-first ecosystem.
+For Apple Search Ads, it unlocked long-awaited visibility into delayed conversions and deeper campaign segmentation.

 But to benefit, advertisers must adapt their strategy: prioritize scale, update attribution models, and bridge first-party data with SKAN insights.
-Those who master this new complexity will not only survive the post-IDFA era—they’ll thrive in it.
+Those who master this complexity will not only survive the post-IDFA era—they'll thrive in it.
+For broader UA economics in this new environment, see our analysis on whether paid marketing is getting too expensive.